cypherpunk-academy/2064/en/034_2023_I want to stay here.md

 You get €50 000 in cash for a fresh start and no restrictions on your Internet activities."

 Man: "And that's very unusual.
-Normally that would mean: "No Internet for at least five years."
+Usually, that would mean: "No Internet for at least five years."

 Marwin moaned slightly.